Your 10 Step Guide to VTAC Course Applications

 Letters of offer will arrive at different times depending on how you have applied for courses.
 Direct applicants may receive their offers before finishing VCE.
 Students who have applied through VTAC will have to wait a little longer.

-Some offers will be released early on 17 November 2023, however, you should look out for the main round of offers to be released on 12 January 2024.
+Some offers will be released early, from 10.00am on 23 December 2024, however, you should look out for the main round of offers to be released on 10 January 2025.
 There will be subsequent rounds following this if courses still have places available.

 If you think you may have missed an emailed offer, then you can always log in to your VTAC account, any time from 2.00pm on the day offers are released to see whether there are offers listed.